 5.5.
-Requirements on maintaining subcriticality in nuclear fuel cycle R&D facilities are established in Requirement 38 and paras 6.138-6.156 of SSR-4 [1].
+Requirements for maintaining subcriticality in nuclear fuel cycle facilities are established in Requirement 38 and paras 6.138-6.156 of SSR-4 [1].
 Recommendations on ensuring subcriticality in the handling of fissile material are provided in SSG-27 (Rev. 1) [3].